Tanker 101 Service History

 This shot which was provided by Peter Marson, who authored the wonderful book called Lockheed Twins.
 It shows the early fiberglass tank and the Wenair Company nose markings when she was at Bill Dempsay's field in Kansas.

-These next two shots were taken by Milo Peltzer at Missoula, Montana (MSO) in 1976.
+These next two shots were taken in Missoula, MO (MSO) in 1976.
 Notice that she changed from Tanker 37 to Tanker 101

-These two photos was taken by Dick Phillips in Brainard, Montana in April of 1979.
+These two photos was taken in Brainard, MO in April of 1979.
 Thanks for loaning me the slides to copy Dick

-These next two shots, also from Peter Marson, show her in Kinney Tanker markings.
-She has spray booms attached to the trailing edges as she was a sprayer for a while reportedly flying against grass hoppers
+These next two shots show her in Kinney Tanker markings.
+She has spray booms attached to the trailing edges as she was a sprayer for a while reportedly flying against grass hoppers.
+The one on the right shows John Hirth servicing the Harpoon.

 From Craig Stebbins: